OLG-MAN/gcp-tomcat-nginx-lb/README.md

 ### 1.
 * ### Make logs export flow like in image.

-- From Cloud logging logs sends to Pub/Sub after this logs send to Filebeat and finally to Elastic Deployment.
+- ### From Cloud logging logs sends to Pub/Sub after this logs send to Filebeat and finally to Cloud Elastic Deployment.

 ![](img/5.png)